knaak/mergedirectories/readme.md

 I should be able to run this program against every directory of photos that i have and ensure that I have a flattened directory of those photos with exactly one copy.

+After mergedir, you may have many files with the same contents but different names.  the next step is to remove identical files with different name.

+run delete_duplicates.py

+This will not actually delete, but add a new extension .del to the files, this will allow you to review and sanity check before deleting

+once that is done, we will have a clean list of distinct files, now its time to rebuild the directory structure based on exif data if your files are photos.

+run rebuild_directory.py.